C0D3D3V/bbb-dl/README.md

 After running the installation script (install.sh), the python script that produces the downloadable material, will be called for each recording automatically by the BigBlueButton monitoring scripts, after each recording has been transcoded and published.

 ## Outputs
-Final MP4 video will include only presentation and audio (no chat window, no whiteboard).
+Final MP4 video will include only presentation, audio and screenshare (no chat window, no whiteboard).

 Link to download MP4 file will look like this: https://yourBBBserverURL/download/presentation/{meetingID}/{meetingID}.mp4 If your BigBlueButton server is connected to https://createwebinar.com contol panel, all webinar participants will be able to download the recorded webinars from the website in one click.